-We believe that our cinema advertising network is an attractive option for advertisers on both a national and local level and delivers measurable results for our clients that are comparable, and preferred, to the television, online and mobile, or other video advertising networks that we compete against in the marketplace.
+We believe that several strengths position us well to compete in an increasingly fragmented media landscape.
+We believe that our cinema advertising network is an attractive option for advertisers on a national, regional and local level and delivers measurable results for our clients that are comparable, and preferred, to the television, online and mobile or other video advertising options that we compete against in the marketplace.

-Extensive National Market Coverage-Our contractual agreements with our founding members and network affiliates provide long-term exclusive access (subject to limited exceptions) to sell cinema advertising across the largest network of digitally-equipped theaters in the U.S. This allows us to offer advertisers the broad reach and national scale that they need to effectively reach their target audiences.
+Extensive national market coverage-Our contractual agreements with our founding members and network affiliates provide long-term exclusive access (subject to limited exceptions) to sell cinema advertising across the largest network of digitally-equipped theaters in the U.S. This allows us to offer advertisers the broad reach and national scale that they need to effectively reach their target audiences.